 Alice Springs has a strong history of renewable energy innovation, along with enthusiasm across the community for the adoption of rooftop solar panels.
 According to recent estimates from the Australian PV Institute, more than one-in-five dwellings in the Alice Springs local government area now has rooftop solar PV installed, with this number expected to continue to rise.

-There is now a need to diversify the technology mix to support further renewable energy in the grid, and the Alice Springs Future Grid project team wanted to find out about the community’s appetite in this space.
+Recognising that there is now a need to diversify the technology mix to support further renewable energy in the grid, the team at Alice Springs Future Grid project wanted to start the project with finding out about the community’s appetite in this space.

 Several methods were used to recruit a diverse cross-section of participants, including circulation of an online survey to all Alice Springs Jacana Energy customers which had registered email addresses.
-In addition, a field team from McGregor Tan undertook some face-to-face and telephone surveying.
+In addition, a field team from McGregor Tan, market research consultant, undertook some face-to-face and telephone surveying.